 Do note that this estimate is on the high side.
 Still, that’s not too bad, isn’t it?
 The difference is the printing speed, based on whether you use an entry-level or industrial DTF printer for your business.

 Most entry-level printers may have a printing speed of between 5 to 10 A3-sized sheets per hour (subject to other criteria such as design complexity).
 Industrial printers have their output measured in square meters (m2) since they use transfer film rolls instead of single sheets.
 The Printomize Peregrine x4, for example, boasts a printing speed of 10-18 m2.
-The TheMagicTouch UK R-Jet Pro DTF600, on the other hand, has a printing speed of 15 m2.
+The TheMagicTouch UK R-Jet Pro DTF600, on the other hand, has a printing speed of 15 m2 (according to the manufacturer’s estimates).

 You can always inquire about the printing speed of a printer you’re planning to purchase or ask for a demonstration of its printing capabilities to see how it performs.